-- accurately report to a specific concentration for an analyte or parameter group using the method for which it is applying for certification. - (79)(82) "Mobile laboratory" is a laboratory that is not fixed at a permanent location.
-Mobile laboratory data provide real-time analysis of environmental media at a location on or near a property. for the purposes of generating screening or non-certified laboratory data. - (80)(83) "Native fill" is soil material derived from the property and transferred from one area of the property and placed in another area in such a manner that the original soil structure and physical properties may be altered from the initial pre-excavation conditions, but the chemical and physical properties remain consistent with other undisturbed native soils at the property. - (81)(84) "Natural attenuation" is the in situ biotic and abiotic processes through which passive remediation occurs.
+- documents, and interviews with personnel. - (78) "Method" is the analytical procedure used to identify and calculate the concentration of an analyte or parameter group. - (79) "Method detection limit study" is a procedure with a final spiking concentration not to exceed the laboratory's reporting limit.
+Further, the procedure is that used by a laboratory to determine its ability to reliably and accurately report to a specific concentration for an analyte or parameter group using the method for which it is applying for certification. - (80) "Mobile laboratory" is a laboratory that is not fixed at a permanent location.
+Mobile laboratory data provide real-time analysis of environmental media at a location on or near a property. - (81) "Native fill" is soil material derived from the property and transferred from one area of the property and placed in another area in such a manner that the original soil structure and physical properties may be altered from the initial pre-excavation conditions, but the chemical and physical properties remain consistent with other undisturbed native soils at the property. - (82) "Natural attenuation" is the in situ biotic and abiotic processes through which passive remediation occurs.
 Natural attenuation processes can be non-destructive, including but not limited to the following physical processes: adsorption, absorption, advection, dispersion, diffusion, dilution from recharge, and volatilization.
-Natural attenuation processes can also be destructive, including but not limited to the following chemical processes: aerobic, hypoxic and anaerobic biodegradation, and chemical degradation, including abiotic oxidation processes, hydrolysis and other reactions. - (82)(85) "Ninety-five per cent upper confidence limit" is the upper limit of an interval within a frequency distribution curve in which the observed mean of a data set will occur ninety-five per cent of the time. - (83)(86) "No further action letter" is a document issued by a certified professional under affidavit upon determination by the person undertaking a voluntary action that either there is no information indicating there has been a release of hazardous substances or petroleum at or upon the property, or there has been a release of hazardous substances or petroleum at or upon the property and applicable standards were not exceeded or have been or will be achieved in accordance with Chapter 3746. of the Revised Code and rules adopted under it. - (84)(87) "No further action letter submitted to the director" means those no further action letters submitted to the director for which: - (a) A covenant not to sue has been requested from the director under division (D) of section 122.654, sections 3746.11 and 3746.12 of the Revised Code and paragraph (H)(1) of rule 3745-300-13 of the Administrative Code; or
+Natural attenuation processes can also be destructive, including but not limited to the following chemical processes: aerobic, hypoxic and anaerobic biodegradation, and chemical degradation, including abiotic oxidation processes, hydrolysis and other reactions. - (83) "Ninety-five per cent upper confidence limit" is the upper limit of an interval within a frequency distribution curve in which the observed mean of a data set will occur ninety-five per cent of the time. - (84) "No further action letter" is a document issued by a certified professional under affidavit upon determination by the person undertaking a voluntary action that either there is no information indicating there has been a release of hazardous substances or petroleum at or upon the property, or there has been a release of hazardous substances or petroleum at or upon the property and applicable standards were not exceeded or have been or will be achieved in accordance with Chapter 3746. of the Revised Code and rules adopted thereunder. - (85) "No further action letter submitted to the director" means those no further action letters submitted to the director for either of the following: - (a) A covenant not to sue has been requested from the director under division (D) of section 122.654, sections 3746.11 and 3746.12 of the Revised Code and paragraph (H)(1) of rule 3745-300-13 of the Administrative Code.